« All articles

 The survey

-We set up a Kano survey through a normal survey tool by manually creating pairs of multiple choice questions for every single feature, like this:
+We set up a Kano survey through a simple forms tool by manually creating pairs of multiple choice questions for every single feature, like this:

 This took quite a long time and was very repetitive having to re-create the same list of 5 options over and over again, because most standard survey tools don't support the Kano format natively.

-We also added questions for demographic information so we could slice and dice the data afterwards to see if different types of people had different opinions about the features (note: this feature is coming soon to KanoSurveys.com!)
+We also added questions to capture demographic information so we could slice and dice the data afterwards to see if different types of people had different opinions about the features.

-We shared the survey link on Twitter and waited until we had a few hundred responses.
+We shared the survey link on our company social media and waited until we had a few hundred responses.
+Luckily we had a big audience so it didn't take too long.

 The analysis